By Contribution

 Amidst the catastrophe of our times, the Earth still sings through and around us with ancient wisdom and magic.
 This innate belonging and joy is fundamentally good and also our nature as human beings.
 In this series, we’ll ask how animist ethics—respect and love for our greater web of kinship—can help us to navigate accelerated Earth changes and bring fresh perspective and energy to the traditions that already nourish our path.

-This event will be hosted by Kirra Swenerton with the Ancestral Medicine Practitioner Network and esteemed guest Diana Davis.
-Kirra is an edge-walker, healing artist, scientist and specializes in plant medicine and ceremonial psychedelics.
-Diana is an American Indian Researcher and educator with a PhD in Natural Resources and Water Resource and CEO of NativeSci LLC, co-editor of the Journal of Native Sciences.
+This event will be hosted by Kirra Swenerton with the Ancestral Medicine Practitioner Network and esteemed guests Dawn Davis & Courtney Watson.
+Kirra is an edge-walker, healing artist, and scientist who specializes in plant medicine and ceremonial psychedelics.
+Dawn is an American Indian Researcher and educator with a PhD in Natural Resources and Water Resource and CEO of NativeSci LLC, co-editor of the Journal of Native Sciences.
+Courtney Watson is Licensed Marriage and Family Therapist, Certified Sex therapist, and medicine woman studying African and American Indigenous Knowledge Systems.
 See below for more on their work in the world.

 We’ll explore topics like: